top of page

 Born in 1986 in Abidjan, Ivory Coast.
 Lives and works in Berlin, Germany.

-Over two decades, Benjamin Renoux has worked at the intersection of photography and painting to explore the contemporary confusion between physical and digital realities.
-Through self-portraits and intimate scenes staging his relatives and queer community, bodies and objects inhabit a fragmented universe where digital mediation reshapes our relationship to reality, to others, and to ourselves.
+For over twenty years, Benjamin Renoux has worked at the intersection of photography and painting, among other mediums, to depict a world undergoing dematerialization, where physical and digital realities increasingly blur into one another.
+Through self-portraits and intimate scenes involving those close to him, bodies and objects inhabit a fragmented universe where digital mediation reshapes our relationship to reality, to others, and to ourselves.

-His practice stems from a personal experience: that of a queer teenager in rural France in the 2000s, for whom the Internet was the only mirror.
-Deprived of role models, he constructed his identity, sexuality, and relationships through the screen, in a dematerialized reality where contact with the world remained distant, mediated, more fantasized than lived.
-In adulthood, this lack transformed into an artistic gesture: printing life-size figures and physically confronting them, hands covered in paint (see archive from 2006 bellow).
-These traces remain at the heart of his painted photographs today.
-They testify to a silent dance with the photographic presences that inhabit his studio, and to a desire to touch, to exist, and to belong to the world through a bodily relationship to the image.
+His practice originates in a personal experience: growing up as a queer teenager in rural France in the 2000s, for whom the Internet was the only mirror.
+Deprived of role models, he constructed his identity, his sexuality, and his relationships with others through the screen, in a dematerialized reality where contact with the world remained distant, mediated, more fantasized than experienced.
+The absence of physical presence became an artistic gesture early in his adult life: printing life-size images of bodies and confronting them physically, his hands covered in paint.
+These traces, at the core of his painted photographs, reflect a desire to touch, to exist, to belong to the world through a physical relationship to omnipresent images.

 Between 2011 and 2019, his practice extended to sculpture, video and installation, where photography acted as both concept and structural object to describe an intimate, multi-layered world.
 Since 2019, he has developed The Quiet Resistance of Intimacy, an ongoing analog photography project documenting his everyday life with vulnerability and slowness, where celebration and activism form only part of the queer narrative.
 This long-term research now informs his large-scale painted photographs and recent engagement with still life.